pepopowitz/do-scary-things/slides/src/09-outro.md

 story

-Some things we fear because we really want them.
-Sometimes it takes an external voice, the voice of a stranger, to say "come on".
-To remind us that we are capable of much more than we let ourselves be.
+I thought about it long after, as more profound than it immediately seemed

+We tell ourselves lies

+We make ourselves believe stories about ourselves that just aren't true

+We convince ourselves we _can't_ do something, because we are afraid of actually failing

+and sometimes we need a stranger to look at us

+and with fearless confidence remind us that yes

+we can do it

+We _are_ capable of accomplishing amazing things

+And so just as that climber reminded me that day about the route I was climbing,

-Just as that guy I didn't know in the bouldering cave reminded me, I am here to remind you.
+I am here as a stranger to remind you that yes:

-You are capable of accomplishing scary things.

-Come on.
+you _can_ do it.

 You got this.

 ---